Purdue-CS193/homework-0-Kevin-Liu-PU/index.md

 # Zixian Liu's First CS193 Homework
 ## Welcome to GitHub Pages

-- Studying how to use Github and other tools
+- Study how to use Github and other tools
 - Know some new tech
 - Discuss with other classmates about how to master a programing language